Scroll Down for the Newest Title: A Christian View of Armed Warfare, By William Paul

 By Robert Falconer, et. al

-Three articles on life, character, and literary influence of Erasmus of Rotterdam
+Five articles on life, character, writings, and literary influence of Erasmus of Rotterdam

 (1466-1536), the editor of the first published edition of the Greek New Testament.

-Two articles were written upon the four hundredth anniversary of his death,
+Three articles were written on the occasion of the four hundredth anniversary of his

 Classic Reprints No. 67